Every month, I publish an answer to a reader’s question. Here’s a transcript of my answer to one of my favorite readers’ questions about ownership:

-Yet, the realm of online media is also destined to change.
+However, the realm of online media is also destined to change.
 Platforms like these will constantly iterate, innovate and grow.
-As writers we are part of that game, building our assets on an algorithm we don’t fully understand, therefore, requiring us to adapt to it constantly.
-Ultimately, the only things we truly claim ownership of or control over online are the newsletter we craft and the domain we inhabit.
+As writers we are part of that game, building our assets on an algorithm we don’t fully understand, but requiring us to adapt to it constantly.
+Ultimately, the only things we can genuinely assert ownership of and exert control over online are the newsletter we craft and the domain we inhabit.

 So thank you so much for reaching out.
 I’m sure you or your friends can find out which medium fits perfectly well with your goals.